expo/expo/docs/pages/versions/unversioned/sdk/firebase-core.md

 ### `FirebaseCore.DEFAULT_APP_OPTIONS`

-Object containing the firebase options with which the default app was initialized.
+Firebase options with which the default app was initialized.
 If no Google services configuration was provided, `undefined` is returned.

-The options are read from the following files and app.json keys.
+Depending on the platform, the options are read from the following files and `app.json` keys.

 | Platform | File                       | App.json key                 |
 | -------- | -------------------------- | ---------------------------- |
 | iOS      | `GoogleService-Info.plist` | `ios.googleServicesFile`     |
 | Android  | `google-services.json`     | `android.googleServicesFile` |
 | Web      |                            | `web.config.firebase`        |

 #### Example